A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Interpreting slopes in a Physically Motivated Framework

-Color-coding by survey shows that the residual scatter is present across all datasets.
-While the distributions are broadly consistent with Gaussian scatter, at low \kpmalpha, we note a mild broadening and a small excess of large deviations.
-These outliers could reflect additional variance from unmodeled enrichment channels or star-specific processes related to planet formation.
-This residual structure motivates the test presented in Appendix~\ref{sec:dimensionality}, where we assess the dimensionality of the abundance data.
+{Nucleosynthetic enrichment appears sufficient to explain the observed \tcond\ slopes.} Color-coding by survey shows that the residual scatter is present across all datasets.
+While the distributions are broadly consistent with Gaussian scatter, at low \kpmalpha, we note a mild broadening and a small excess of large deviations. {These outliers could reflect additional variance from unmodeled enrichment channels or star-specific processes such as those related to planet formation.} This residual structure motivates the test presented in Appendix~\ref{sec:dimensionality}, where we assess the dimensionality of the abundance data.
 We use a 6-label regression model of stellar parameters and 4 representative abundances from different enrichment sources, to predict other elemental abundances and the \tcond\ slope for GALAH solar analogs.
 The dimensionality test confirms that enrichment parameters like \acc\ and \aia\ capture a majority (but not all) of the chemical diversity seen in stars via the \tcond\ slope metric.